nwpucyf/Install-ABAQUS2017-on-Ubuntu-16.04/README.md

 5./opt/DassaultSystemes/SIMULIA/License/lmgrd -c /opt/DassaultSystemes/SIMULIA/License/ABAQUS.lic

-6. If we want kill the license server, we can use  killall -9 ABAQUSLM
+6.If we want kill the license server, we can use  killall -9 ABAQUSLM

 ## Install the SIMULIA Suite (Documentation + Simulation Services + ABAQUS/CAE)